deobald/markdown-resume/story.md

 I couldn't program for a few years, so I took on even more of a leadership, mentoring, sales, and hiring/HR role at Nilenso.

 Around 2015, an inside joke taken too far led me to start wearing nothing but custom-tailored black suits with white shirts.
-To this day, that's all I wear in public... unless I'm doing yoga or riding a bicycle.
+To this day, that's all I wear in public... unless I'm doing yoga or riding a fixie.

 I left in 2018 (as explained below) but Nilenso still exists, it is still owned by its employees, and it remains a very successful and well-regarded company.